cashsun/hanabi/README.md

 # hanabi-cli

-> A terminal AI chat interface for any LLM model, with files & MCP support.
-Use it as your claude/copilot alternative or any other use cases.
+> ⟡ A terminal AI chat interface for any LLM model, with files & MCP support - Build your agent from command line.

 ## Table of Contents